 3. Mt.
 Fuji – I’ve always wanted to climb this mountain and see the sunrise.
 Now I get to!

 4. Bullet Trains – Let’s see if they really are faster than a speeding bullet!
 And if not, their supposed comfort and luxury will be just as good.

-6. Hiroshima – The A-bomb memorial looms large here and as a history buff, how could I not see this city?
+6. Hiroshima – The atomic bomb memorial looms large here and as a history buff, how could I not see this city?

-7. Tokyo Fish Market – The vast majority of sushi in the world comes through this market and, as a sushi lover, I can’t wait to see one of the world’s busiest and largest fish markets, even if it means waking up at 4 a.m.
+7. Tokyo Fish Market – The vast majority of sushi in the world comes through this market.
+As a sushi lover, I can’t wait to see one of the world’s busiest and largest fish markets, even if it means waking up at 4am.

-9. Osaka – You always hear the name of this city mentioned and I want to find out why!
+9. Osaka – Travelers mention this city a lot, and I want to find out why!

 10. Sushi – Did I mention I like sushi?

 11. Zen Buddhism – When I was college, I got into Buddhism.
 I studied Tibetan Buddhism, but I’m looking forward to learning more about the Zen style.

 12. The Emperor’s Palace – I only got to see the outside of it last time.
 Time to see more.

 13. Hokkaido – Just another name I keep hearing.
 It’s supposed to be one of the most beautiful areas in Japan, and I like beautiful things.

 14. Sake – I love sake and want to really learn about the different varieties and purities.
 I plan on taking a class.
 Is a sake class similar to a wine class here in the States?